UTH

 Salud en Mis Manos

-Salud en Mis Manos (SEMM) is a UTHealth CPRIT-funded program that seeks to provide medically underserved Latinas with the motivation, information and tools to complete their breast and cervical cancer screenings and HPV vaccinations.
+Salud en Mis Manos (SEMM) is a UTHealth Houston CPRIT-funded program that seeks to provide medically underserved women in Texas with the motivation, information and tools to complete their breast and cervical cancer screenings and HPV vaccinations.
+SEMM community health workers invite all to an education session and navigate them to affordable or free of charge Pap/HPV tests, HPV vaccines or mammogram services in their communities.

-Since 2020, SEMM has helped Latinas complete close to 5,000 breast and cervical cancer screenings and/or HPV vaccinations.
+Since 2016, SEMM has helped Latinas complete more than 8,000 breast and cervical cancer screenings and/or HPV vaccinations.

 Recruitment - Q4 (2) R-Alief ISD Martin Elementary-10.19.22 (2) R- Peruvian Association Health Fair - 11.16.22 (2)